HumanSignal/label-studio/docs/source/guide/webhooks.md

   </tr>
   <tr>
     <td><a href="webhook_reference.html#Annotation-Deleted">Annotation Deleted</a></td>
-    <td>For a specific project, triggers when an annotation is deleted.</td>
+    <td>For a specific project, triggers when an annotation is deleted.
+Bulk annotation deletion is sent as one event.</td>
     <td>Use to create a new version of a training dataset. </td>
   </tr>
   <tr>